chrisnoonan98675/site/xl-release/how-to/create-release-variables.markdown

 If a variable is required and you selected **Show on Create Release form**, then the variable must have a value before the release can start.
 This can be the default value that you set for the variable in the template, or a value that the user enters when [starting the release](/xl-release/how-to/start-a-release-from-a-template.html).

 If a variable is required and it is used in a task, then the variable must have a value before the task can start.
 This can be the default value that you set for the variable in the template or release, or a value that the user enters before the task becomes active.
 If a required variable is missing a value when the task becomes active, then the task is not started, but remains in the *needs input* state until a user enters a value.

+**Note:** In XL Release 4.7.x and earlier, all release variables must have a value before the release can start.

 ## Edit a release variable